 Neutrogena is a trusted brand often recommended by dermatologists.
-So it’s not surprising that their Healthy Skin Enhancer foundation protects against UV rays and reverse signs of aging.
+So it’s not surprising that their Healthy Skin Enhancer foundation protects against UV rays.
 It contains Retinol to erase fine lines and make skin look younger.
 And it comes in six sheer-coverage shades.

-Paula’s Choice RESIST Anti-Aging Serum Foundation – Matte
+30. Paula’s Choice RESIST Serum Foundation – Matte

 The RESIST Serum Foundation is intended to help you achieve smoother, younger-looking skin.
 Its buildable medium coverage disguises pores and blemishes with a blurred matte finish.
-And while you wear it, the ceramides, peptides, and Vitamin A reverse the effects of aging.
+And while you wear it, the ceramides, peptides, and Vitamin A help heal skin.